QData/TextAttack/docs/datasets_models/models.rst

    :ref:`LSTM`: a standard LSTM fine-tuned on various datasets.

-   :ref:`CNN`: a word-CNN fine-tuned on various datasets.
+   :ref:`CNN`: a Word-CNN fine-tuned on various datasets.

 **Text-to-text models:**